ericoporto/ags-manual-wiki/System.md

     static bool System.VSync;

 Gets/sets whether AGS waits for the vertical retrace before rendering each frame.
-This is off by default.

-If you switch this on, it can help to reduce the "tearing" effect that you can get when the screen scrolls.
+When vsync is on, it can help to reduce the "tearing" effect that you can get when the screen scrolls.
 However, doing so will lock the game frame rate to the monitor's refresh rate, which will mean you cannot reliably set a game speed higher than 60 fps.

-**NOTE:** This property has no effect with the Direct3D or OpenGL driver.
+Vertical sync is off by default.
+When the game starts engine reads vsync option value from the config file, if one exists.

+Not all renderers support changing vsync at runtime.
+If current one does not, then trying to change `System.VSync` will have no effect.

 Example: